Cannabis Addiction Explained

 - Shatter: a brittle, usually transparent form of extracted cannabis concentrate

-- Wax: a waxy type of cannabis concentrate, varying in constituency
+- Wax: a waxy type of cannabis concentrate

 Routes of Cannabis Administration

 Cannabis is taken in a number of different ways, both recreationally and medically.
-The primary route of cannabis administration include:
+The most often encountered routes of cannabis administration are:

 - oral ingestion